 - 1. Open the customization project in the Customization Project Editor.
 (See To Open a Project for details.) - 2.
 In the navigation pane, click Business Events to open the Business Events page. - 3.
 In the page table, click the item to be deleted. - 4.
 On the page toolbar, click Delete Row (X). - 5.
-Repeat the two previous steps for each item to be deleted. - 6.
-On the page toolbar, click Save to save your changes to the customization project. - If you delete a BpEvent item from the project, the business event remains in the system unless it is deleted on the Business Events (SM302050) form. - 7.
-If you want to remove from the customization project the generic inquiry that the removed business event used, perform the instructions in To Delete a Generic Inquiry from a Project. - 8.
-If you want to remove from the customization project any of the import scenario scripts that the removed business event used, for each import scenario script, perform the instructions in To Delete an Integration Scenario from a Project.
+Repeat the two previous steps for each item to be deleted. - On the page toolbar, click Save to save your changes to the customization project.

+If you delete a BpEvent item from the project, the business event remains in the system unless it is deleted on the Business Events (SM302050) form.

+7. If you want to remove from the customization project the generic inquiry that the removed business event used, perform the instructions in To Delete a Generic Inquiry from a Project.